ccabanero/ios-unit-testing-patterns/README.md

             // Put teardown code here.
 This method is called after the invocation of each test method in the class. super.tearDown()
         }

+        func testStuff() {
+           XCTAssertEqual(1, 1)
+       }
 ````

+### Add a Test Case file

+Below are steps for adding a Test Case file for an individual class that you are testing.

+* Right-click your Tests folder in the Xcode Project Navigator
+* Choose New File
+* Choose Cocoa Touch Class
+* Use a naming convention - such as appending Test to your class name.
+For example, use MapViewControllerTest for testing MapViewController.
+* Choose the Subclass of __XCTestCase__

 ### Connect